(866) 615-9507

 • Preemption of State Laws: ERISA generally preempts state laws related to employee benefit plans.
 Exempt plans may be subject to various state regulations, leading to variations across different jurisdictions.

-• Legal Remedies: Participants in ERISA-covered plans have specific legal remedies available under federal law.
+• Legal Remedies: Participants in ERISA-covered plans have specific legal remedies under federal law.
 Those in exempt plans may have different legal options, often dictated by state law or plan-specific rules.

 Importance of Professional Guidance

-At Capitan Law, we focus on employee benefits law, including both ERISA and non-ERISA plans.
+At Capitan Law, we focus on employee benefits law, including ERISA and non-ERISA plans.
 Our experienced attorneys can help you understand your rights and obligations, whether you’re an employer managing a plan or an employee seeking to understand your benefits.

 Facing Challenges with Your Employee Benefits?
 Contact Capitan Law Today